syncfusion-content/javascript-docs/js/BulletGraph/Bullet-Graph-Dimensions.md

 ## Orientation

-Bullet Graph is oriented either horizontally or vertically using orientation property.
+Bullet Graph is oriented either horizontally or vertically using orientation(../api/ejbulletgraph#members:orientation) property.
 Default value of this property is horizontal.

 {% highlight javascript %}